Prepare for a Career as a Pharmacy Technician in San Diego

 This on-campus program teaches the skills needed to gain employment as a pharmacy technician in either a hospital or retail setting.

-The objective of the Pharmacy Technician Program is to provide graduates with the skills and knowledge that will enable them to qualify for entry-level positions in pharmacies as well as prepare them for national certifications.
+The objective of the Pharmacy Technician Program is to provide graduates with the skills and knowledge that will enable them to qualify for entry-level positions in pharmacies, as well as prepare them for national certifications.

 A high school diploma, GED, or equivalent may be required to take these exams.
 Students who have prior felony convictions, violations, or misdemeanors may be denied eligibility to take these exams or be denied certification of exams.

-Instruction will include conversions and drug calculations, pharmacy literature, body systems and the use of medications used to treat common conditions that afflict these systems, chemistry and microbiology, safety procedures, pharmacy stocking, and repackaging and compounding medications.
+Instruction will include conversions and drug calculations, pharmacy literature, body systems and the use of medications used to treat common conditions, chemistry and microbiology, safety procedures, pharmacy stocking, repackaging, and compounding medications.

-Additionally, students will learn about State and Federal laws governing pharmacy practice, standards and regulations, the major drug classifications, the use of vitamins and minerals and basic concepts of alternative and complementary medical treatments such as the use of herbal remedies and psychopharmacology, how to read, fill and label prescriptions, practice documenting and maintaining pharmacy records, learn how to manage medical inventory, practice drug calculation skills, drug information, and the use of pharmaceutical reference guides.
+Additionally, students will learn about State and Federal laws governing pharmacy practice, standards and regulations, the major drug classifications, the use of vitamins and minerals and basic concepts of alternative and complementary medical treatments such as the use of herbal remedies and psychopharmacology, how to read, fill, and label prescriptions, practice documenting and maintaining pharmacy records, learn how to manage medical inventory, practice drug calculation skills, drug information, and the use of pharmaceutical reference guides.